 - Glue Gun

-How To Make A 4 X 4 Pumpkin Base
+How To Make A 4X4 Pumpkin

 Do a quick sand with a sander or sanding block.
 I like to soften the edges a bit, too.

 Wrap the curled green wire around the pumpkin stem.